JavaTMP/JavaTMP/JavaTMP-Blockchain/Mastering Bitcoin/readme.md

 #### Hard Forks

+the bitcoin network may briefly diverge, with two parts of the network following two different branches of the blockchain for a short time.
+There is another scenario in which the network may diverge into following two chains: a change in the consensus rules.
+This type of fork is called a hard fork, because after the fork the network does not reconverge onto a single chain.

 #### Hard Forks: Software, Network, Mining, and Chain

+We’ve already discussed two circumstances that will lead to a hard fork: a bug in the consensus rules and a deliberate modification of the consensus rules.

+Examples of software forks that have attempted to change consensus rules include Bitcoin XT, Bitcoin Classic, and most recently Bitcoin Unlimited.

 #### Diverging Miners and Difficulty

+As miners diverge into mining two different chains, the hashing power is split between the chains.
+The mining power can be split in any proportion between the two chains.
+The new rules may only be followed by a minority, or by the vast majority of the mining power.

 #### Contentious Hard Forks

+Hard forks are seen as risky because they force a minority to either upgrade or remain on a minority chain.
+The risk of splitting the entire system into two competing systems is seen by many as an unacceptable risk.

 #### Soft Forks

+Not all consensus rule changes cause a hard fork.
+Only consensus changes that are forward-incompatible cause a fork.

+soft fork upgrades can only be used to constrain the consensus rules, not to expand them.
+The new rules can only limit what is valid; otherwise, they will trigger a hard fork when rejected under the old rules.

 #### Criticisms of Soft Forks

+many developers are concerned that other methods of soft fork upgrades make unacceptable tradeoffs. like Technical debt, Validation relaxation , and Irreversible upgrades.

 ### Soft Fork Signaling with Block Version

+Since soft forks allow unmodified clients to continue to operate within consensus, the mechanism for “activating” a soft fork is through miners signaling readiness: a majority of miners must agree that they are ready and willing to enforce the new consensus rules.
+To coordinate their actions, there is a signaling mechanism that allows them to show their support for a consensus rule change.
+This mechanism was introduced with the activation of BIP-34 in March 2013 and replaced by the activation of BIP-9 in July 2016.

 #### BIP-34 Signaling and Activation